pdfernhout/narrafirma/wordpress-plugin/narrafirma/readme.txt

 change logs, see the [GitHub repository](https://github.com/pdfernhout/narrafirma).

 == Upgrade Notice ==

+= 1.5.14 =
+This minor upgrade fixes a bug in printing story cards where story-form question-answers were not appearing.

 = 1.5.13 =
 This minor upgrade fixes two tiny bugs you might have run into if you had extra (blank) leading or trailing spaces in your question short names, or if you had extra (empty) lines in your available-answers lists.
 NF now deals more elegantly with both situations.